Jane Kleeb: Bold Nebraska

 In 2010 Bold Nebraska was formed with the objective of pushing progressive ideas in rural Nebraska.
 It quickly became the primary opposition organization in the state against the proposed Keystone XL pipeline.

 After witnessing the opposition in a United States Department of State hearing in York, Nebraska Kleeb began organizing locals.
 She garnered the support of local landowner Randy Thompson and Omaha lawyer David Domina.
 Kleeb and Thompson held meetings with landowners and locals who would be affected by the pipeline, either farms in the direct path or ranches that depend on the Ogallala Aquifer.
 In 2011 Thompson was used as the face of the movement with the slogan, "Stand With Randy."
 The campaign eventually led to the University of Nebraska cutting advertising ties with TransCanada.
 By the end of 2011 the pipeline had become a national issue.

 In 2016 the organization fell under the newly-formed Bold Alliance of which Kleeb is the founder and president.

 Nebraska Democratic Party

 In June 2016 Kleeb was elected as Chair of the Nebraska Democratic Party by 42 votes out of 410 cast defeating 2014 gubernatorial nominee Chuck Hassebrook, with Frank LaMere winning first vice-chair.

 Our Revolution

 On August 29, 2016, it was announced that Kleeb would serve as the treasurer and board member of Our Revolution, a progressive 501(c) organization created as an offshoot of the Bernie Sanders 2016 presidential campaign.

+DNC

+On February 1, 2025, Kleeb was elected as president of the Association of State Democratic Committees (ASDC), an internal organization of the Democratic National Committee, succeeding Ken Martin who had served as president since 2017 and was elected as Chair of the DNC on the same day.
+Kleeb, in her capacity as ASDC president, concurrently serves as a vice chair of the DNC.
+Kleeb previously served on the executive committees of both the DNC and the ASDC.